brendacs/colludia-gatsby/src/content/posts/picks/2020-08-03-7-eye-catching-story-rich-indie-games-pyg-3.markdown

 However, there were a _lot_ of amazing devs in #PitchYaGame round 3, and no one article could contain all the great story rich games we see each month during the event.
 As such, this is only the first of a series of articles about indie games we discovered and loved during #PitchYaGame, so look forward to more soon!

 Alongside that, I'm still working to schedule interviews with many of the developers behind these games, who I'm sure we're all curious to hear more from.
-If there are any other games (especially those with a tale to tell) that you think the writers at Colludia should take a look at, don't hesitate to shoot us a message on [Twitter](https://twitter.com/colludia) or through other methods of [contact](https://colludia.com/contact).
+If there are any other games (especially those with a tale to tell) that you think the writers at Indie Story Games should take a look at, don't hesitate to shoot us a message on [Twitter](https://twitter.com/indiestorygames) or through other methods of [contact](https://indiestorygames.com/contact).

 I'll leave you now with this beautiful image from _Witchery Academy_.
 Here's to more amazing games.